dotnet/docs/docs/core/install/includes/macos-notarized.md

 ![macOS Catalina notarization alert](media/macos-notarized-pkg-warning.png)

-For more information about how enforced-notarization affects .NET Core (and your .NET Core apps), see [Troubleshoot macOS .NET Core installations](../troubleshoot-macos.md).
+For more information about how enforced-notarization affects .NET Core (and your .NET Core apps), see [Working with macOS Catalina Notarization](../macos-notarization-issues.md).